AxdeKlerk/SLP/TESTING.md

 #### 4.2.10 Responsive Testing

-The video below shows a walk through of the resposive design from 320px to 1440px (max-width).
-This was captured using a *Loom*.
+The video below shows a walk through of the responsive design from 320px to 1440px (max-width).
+This was captured using *Loom*.

 <a href="https://www.loom.com/share/7540ce4a105a416abedbfc50a50cc7ad?sid=07516197-1b03-4d04-b4c4-61d1ac71324a" target="_blank">Watch responsive video</a>